mh0805/Group-Project/README.md

 ### Final Score

 Almost all the models we run took longer time than we expected and hence we have to try one model on **AWS** platform.
-The following table summarizes the models we tried for this project and we agreed to pick our best model to be ____.
+The following table summarizes the models we tried for this project and we agreed to pick our best model to be Gradient Boosting Regressor (with gridsearch).

 |**Model**|**Training Score (R^2)**|**Testing Score(R^2)**|**MSE(Train)**|**MSE(Test)**|*Comment*|
 |--|--|--|--|--|--|